Baasic/baasic-starterkit-angularjs-audio-gallery/README.md

 ## Starter Kit Functionality

 This Starter Kit provides a bare-bones media gallery functionality.
-There are various themes available which demonstrate the capability of media gallery module, to keep things simple we implemented a theme which demonstrates photo capabilities, a theme for video capabilities and a theme for all types of documents.
+There are various themes available which demonstrate the capability of media gallery module, to keep things simple we implemented a theme which demonstrates photo capabilities, a theme for video capabilities, a theme for audio capabilities and a theme for all types of documents.
 We deliberately removed advanced features so the baasic functionality is not obscured by them: however, future samples will include a complete media gallery management functionality.

 More information about the Starter Kit can be found in the series of blog posts [here](http://www.baasic.com/posts/AngularJS-Blog-Starter-Kit-part-1/).

+Audio starter kit provides membership module which enables registration, authorization, password change and account activation.
+After Account activation member can create profile that allows upload of artist avatar and entering info about artist along with his social network links.
+Every artist can add albums.
+Albums have image cover, description and playlist which is created by uploading songs to album.
+Starter kit also have audio player that can play uploaded songs on artist page.

 ## Working with the Starter kit